What do I need to do to make an appointment?

 Does the doctor run on time?

 Every effort is made to ensure that our perinatologists stay on schedule.
 Please remember that the nature of medicine assumes that certain unexpected and emergent situations will arise throughout the day.
 Due to the nature of high-risk and emergent-care situations, more time with the perinatologist may be necessary.
-In order to maintain the doctors' schedules, we require that patients keep to their scheduled time.
-If a patient arrives more than 30 minutes after her scheduled appointment time, we will offer two options: You may reschedule the appointment for another day, or you may wait until the first available opening that day.
+In order to maintain the doctors’ schedules, we require that patients keep to their scheduled time.
+If a patient arrives more than 15 minutes after their scheduled appointment time, we will offer two options: You may reschedule the appointment for another day, or you may wait until the first available opening that day.

 Please remember to allow enough time for traffic and parking.